emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

     sudo systemctl restart iotedge
     ```

+    - And let's verify that the connection to the cloud has been correctly established.
+If it isn't the case, please check your IoT Edge config file.

+    ```bash
+    sudo systemctl status iotedge
+    ```

 As you can guess from this last step, behind the scenes IoT Central is actually using [Azure Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps) to provision devices at scale.

-After a couple of minutes the Edge runtime restarts and establishes a connection with your IoT Central application.
-It may take a while the first time since IoT Edge needs to download ~1.5Gb of IoT Edge modules.
-The device should for instance, immediately report back its IP address to IoT Central.
+With the IoT Edge device connected to the cloud, it can now report back its IP address to IoT Central.
 Let's verify that it is the case:

 1. Go to your IoT Central application
 2. Go to `Devices` tab from the left navigation